Beethoven's 5th (film)

 Beethoven's 5th is a 2003 American family comedy film and is the fifth installment in the Beethoven film series.
-Daveigh Chase takes over the role of Sara which was originally played by Michaela Gallo in the previous two films.
 The film was released direct-to-video on December 2, 2003.

+The cast was completely renewed for this film.
+Daveigh Chase takes over the role of Sara, which was originally played by Michaela Gallo in the previous two films.

-This was the final film of the original series, as the 2008 film, Beethoven's Big Break was a reboot of the character.
+It was also the final film of the original series, as the 2008 film, Beethoven's Big Break was a reboot of the character.